-Her hands itched to touch the violin, while her fingers longed to understand why they were missing something they'd never felt.
+Her hands itched to touch the violin, while her fingers longed to understand why they were missing something they've never felt.
 Almost robotically, Jainey slid the door of the showcase open and took out the violin and its bow.
-The weight of the violin felt familiar in her hands, as if she's held it before.
+The weight of the violin felt familiar in her hands, as if she had held it before.
 Innately, she placed it underneath her chin, drew her bow, and began to play.
 With her fingers and wrist moving on their own accord, a dull, thick, syrupy sound slowly filled the room.
 As she played, Jainey noticed something glowing on the left wall.
-When she stopped playing to get a better look at it, it disappeared.
+When she stopped playing to get a better look at it, the glow disappeared.
 Placing the violin back underneath her chin, her fingers picked up where they left off.

 The left wall began to glow again.
-She continued to play and the light coming from the wall had grew brighter and started to spread out across the room.
-Writing on the walls had slowly started to show itself, glowing in an unfamiliar language.
-The more she played, the more words would reveal themselves.
+She continued to play, and the light coming from the wall got brighter and started to spread out across the room.
+Writing on the walls slowly started to show itself, glowing in an unfamiliar language.
+The more she played, the more words revealed themselves.

-Jainey continued to play the song her fingers were playing, picking up the tempo and playing higher notes.
-It wasn't before long that the room was almost completely filled with glowing characters.
-When her fingers began to slow down and her wrist began to turn slightly one last time, the room shone in white light, revealing all the writing that was there.
+Jainey continued to play the song her fingers were creating, picking up tempo and playing higher notes.
+It wasn't long before the room was almost completely filled with glowing characters.
+When her fingers began to slow down and her wrist began to slightly turn one last time, the room shone in white light, revealing all the writing that had appeared.
 Untucking the violin from her chin, she stared at the writing that trailed along the walls and onto the ceiling.
 Inching closer to the walls, she scanned each character.
-Her brain worked quick to decipher each word, formulating them into sentences that she could understand.
+Her brain worked quickly to decipher each word, formulating them into sentences that she could understand.